-Rotherham local authority will then identify all those preferences that can be met.
-When a place can be offered at more than one of the schools listed on an application, the local authority will write to offer a place at the highest preferred school where a place is available.
-Rotherham local authority will write to parents detailing the outcome of the application.
+When a place can be offered at more than one of the schools listed on an application, an offer to a place at the highest preferred school where a place is available will be made.
+Wales High School, as the admissions authority will write to parents detailing the outcome of the application.

 What should I do before submitting an application?

 If your child is having difficulties at school, speak to relevant staff at the current school.
 Most issues can be resolved this way but the school can only provide additional support if the right people are made aware of the problem.

 Research your preferences.
 Schools have different strengths and children react differently to particular learning environments.
 Only you know what you’re looking for, so speak to the staff at a school before applying for it.
 Check the school’s admissions policies to see if any priority can be given to your situation.

 Apply for the schools you want, not where you think might have a place.
 The Admissions Team can tell you which schools may have places, but availability changes daily and cannot guarantee a child will qualify for a vacancy until an application has been assessed.